Thomas-Basham/fitness-tracker-demo/README.md

 ### MVP (Most Viable Product)

 - User can click a button to record that they exercised that day, saving the date and time they exercised.
-- The recorded data will display on the web page in a chart
+- The recorded data will display on the web page in a list
-- User can update, delete a recorded workout
+- User can update and delete a recorded workout

 ### Nice to haves